-Do you want a keke tiakarete (chocolate cake) but need it to be gluten-free?
+Do you want a keke tiakarete kore-wīti (gluten-free chocolate cake)?
 I have you covered, try my Gluten-free Chocolate Hazelnut Cake, filled with rich hazelnuts, chocolate buttercream and boysenberries.
-Or do you want to create a Forerro Rocher style keke tiakarete (chocolate cake)?
+Or do you want to create a Forerro Rocher style keke?
 Try my Chocolate Hazelnut Cake for flavours of hazelnuts and Nutella.
-Have fun with these recipes and flavours and make them your own.
-Me tunu keke tātou – let’s bake some cake!

 Videography and photography taken by Sarah Henderson.